-SECTION 2: Reporting of Exploration Results
+SECTION 2: Reporting of Grade Control Drilling Results

-Criteria Commentary Mineral tenement and land tenure status Chatree Gold Mine is located in central Thailand approximately 280km north of Bangkok and 35km south east of Phichit Province.
-Akara Resources includes the recently re-granted 16 Mining Leases and 8 Waste Dump Leases covering a total of 11.85 km.
+Criteria Commentary Mineral tenement and land tenure status Chatree Gold Mine is located in central Thailand approximately 280km north of Bangkok and 35km southeast of Phichit Province.
+Akara Resources includes the recently re-granted 16 Mining Leases and 8 Waste Dump Leases covering a total of 11.85 km2.
 Exploration was undertaken within the 32 remaining Special Prospecting Licences ("SPL") in the Phetchabun Province of central Thailand, all of which are in good standing.
-Exploration done by other parties All exploration drilling was undertaken by Akara Resources of the parent Kingsgate Group.
-Geology For the main part, the Phetchabun SPLs in central Thailand are hosted by Late Permian to Early Triassic volcaniclastic and volcanogenic sedimentary rocks.
-The regional geology is dominated by a volcano-sedimentary sequence that interfingers laterally with terrigenous sediments.
+Work done by other parties All grade control drilling was undertaken by Akara Resources of the parent Kingsgate Group.
+Geology The regional geology is dominated by a volcano-sedimentary sequence that interfingers laterally with terrigenous sediments.
 The depositional environment is interpreted to have consisted of a series of andesitic and rhyolitic stratovolcanoes situated in a shallow marine environment adjacent to a continental margin.
 The Chatree Gold Mine is an unusual low sulphidation epithermal gold-silver deposit located in the Loei - Phetchabun volcanic belt in central Thailand.
 The deposit spans 2.5 by 7.5km and consists of 8 vein zones, five of which were mined by open pit methods.
 The Chatree low sulphidation epithermal gold-silver deposit occurred as veins, stockworks and minor breccias hosted by volcanic and volcanogenic sedimentary facies.
 The main gold-silver mineralisation was characterised by colloform-crustiform banded quartz ± carbonate ± chlorite ± adularia-sulphide-electrum veins.
 Gold mainly occurs as electrum, both as free grains associated with quartz, carbonate minerals and chlorite, and as inclusions in sulphides, mostly pyrite.
 Oxidisation and broad stratigraphic types control the gross distribution of gold and silver mineralisation with specific geological units providing preferred mineralisation hosts.
-Drill hole information Reference to a single RC and RAB hole is made in this announcement.
-Data aggregation methods • The RC holes were generally sampled over one metre down-hole intervals, with assay grades at one-meter intervals.
+Drill hole information Reference to a single RC hole is made in this announcement.
+Data aggregation methods The RC holes were generally sampled over one metre down- hole intervals, with assay grades at one-meter intervals.
 Diagrams Relevant diagrams are included in the body of this announcement.

 Criteria Commentary Other substantive exploration data Airborne geophysical surveys were conducted at Chatree in 2004.
 Ground geophysical surveys comprising resistivity and chargeability continued until mine closure in 2016 and results of this inhouse work were used in this announcement.
-Future work • Exploration work comprising RC, and RAB drilling is ongoing during 2023 as well as other exploration tools including mapping, soil sampling and rock chip sampling.
+Future work Exploration and grade control work comprising RC, and RAB drilling, is ongoing during 2023 as well as other exploration tools including mapping, soil sampling and rock chip sampling.
 Diamond drilling will be also considered in selected high priority targets to further verify geological factors.